 IMPORTANT SAFETY INFORMATION

-- Omeclamox®-Pak is contraindicated in patients with known hypersensitivity to omeprazole, and macrolide antibiotic, any penicillin or any component of the formulations.
+Known hypersensitivity to omeprazole, any macrolide antibiotic, any penicillin, or any component of the formulations.

-- Exacerbation of symptoms and new onset of symptoms in patients with myasthenia gravis have been reported with clarithromycin.
+Myasthenia gravis: Exacerbation of symptoms and new onset of symptoms reported with clarithromycin.
 Monitor patients for symptoms.

-- Clostridium difficile- associated diarrhea has been reported with use of clarithromycin and amoxicillin; evaluate if diarrhea occurs.
+Clostridioides difficile- associated diarrhea: Reported with use of clarithromycin and amoxicillin; evaluate continued use if diarrhea occurs.

-- Acute interstitial nephritis has been observed in patients taking PPIs.
+Acute interstitial nephritis has been observed in patients taking proton pump inhibitors.